dqops/dqo/docs/checks/column/pii/contains-email-percent.md

 # contains email percent data quality checks

-Column check that calculates the percentage of rows that contains valid email values in a monitored column.
+This check detects emails inside text columns.
+It measures the percentage of columns containing an email and raises a data quality issue when too many rows contain emails.

 ___